 Lesson 2: Evaluative Task

-- Think about who students could possibly “interview” from last lesson’s text: the author, the main-character, etc. Ask students what two questions they would ask if they could interview this person.
+- Students interview.
+Think about who students could possibly “interview” from last lesson’s text: the author, the main-character, etc. Ask students what two questions they would ask if they could interview this person.
 (Evaluative task).
 Each student writes down two questions based on what they have read, and include the learned vocabulary from last lesson to revise it.
 Once again, instead of correcting thirty students, monitor around to write down the common mistakes for the end of the lesson.

 - Students work in pairs.
 One plays the role of the interviewer, the other plays the interviewee.
 The goal is to talk for at least one minute, after that students take turns and change pairs.
 Students need to improvise to the questions they are being asked, and the interviewer has to anticipate to what the other person says.
 As a result, we can see their understanding of the text through their conversation, how they are using the new vocabulary and how they improvise in English.
 Encourage students to continue the conversation when they are stuck, and don’t correct them on-the-spot.